2 Days, 1 Night Tohoku Experience: Yokote Kamakura Snow Hut Festival

 Day 1 (February 16): Arrival and Guided Tour of Yokote

-Check in at your hotel in Yokote and meet your English-speaking guide.
-Your guide will assist with check-in and luggage storage while providing an introduction to the Yokote Kamakura Festival, along with a personalized itinerary for your stay.
+Upon arrival at your hotel in Yokote, check in and meet your English-speaking guide.
+Your guide will assist with check-in and luggage storage, as well as provide an introduction to the Yokote Kamakura Festival and your personalized itinerary. -

-During this 3-hour guided tour, your guide will introduce you to the kamakura snow huts, explaining their cultural significance, the tradition behind their construction, and where you can see them illuminated later in the evening.
-Your guide will provide insights on what to expect during the evening, including visiting the large kamakura at key locations like Yokote City Hall, Former Katano Residence, and Yokote Park, as well as the magical mini kamakura at the Janosaki River Bed and Yokote Minami Elementary School.
-The guide will also introduce the Bonden Ceremony happening on February 17, explaining its cultural and spiritual significance, so you’ll be prepared to experience it the next day.
+During a 3-hour tour, your guide will explain the cultural significance and tradition of the kamakura snow huts.
+You’ll visit key locations like Yokote City Hall, Former Katano Residence, Yokote Park, and the mini kamakura at Janosaki River Bed and Yokote Minami Elementary School.
+Your guide will also introduce the Bonden Ceremony on February 17, explaining its cultural importance to help you prepare for the event. -

-After the guided tour, continue exploring the festival at your own pace.
-Your guide will give you a map and recommendations for places to visit.
-Take time to enjoy the illuminated kamakura, meet locals, and savor traditional festival foods like mochi and amazake.
+After the guided tour, continue to explore the festival at your own pace.
+Your guide will provide a map and recommendations.
+Enjoy the illuminated kamakura, interact with locals, and savor traditional festival foods like mochi and amazake.

 Day 2 (February 17): Free Exploration and Bonden Ceremony